-Students whose enrollment with Radford University was terminated, regardless of the reason, and wish to re-enroll must submit an Application for Readmission to the Office of Undergraduate Admissions.
-Below we have outlined the process and criteria for being considered for readmission to Radford University.
-If you have questions about readmission or your readmission status please contact us at email@example.com or 540-831-5371.
+Students who enrolled at Radford and whose enrollment with Radford University was terminated, regardless of the reason, who wish to re-enroll must submit an Application for Readmission to the Office of Undergraduate Admissions.
+We strongly encourage you to read the readmission deadlines, process and criteria detailed below.

 Students who were not in good standing when they left, (academic probation, academic suspension, disciplinary probation) must submit a written statement with their application detailing the following with information: